NielsLeenheer/ReceiptPrinterEncoder/documentation/configuration.md

 ### Printer language

-It is possible to specify the language of the printer you want to use by providing a options object with the property 'language' set to either 'esc-pos' or to 'star-prtn'.
+It is possible to specify the language of the printer you want to use by providing a options object with the property `language` set to either `esc-pos`, `star-prnt` or `star-line`.
 By default the library uses ESC/POS.

 To use the ESC/POS language use: